jimtyhurst/git-10-commands/part_02-repository-setup.md

 When you want to collaborate on an open source project for which you do not have commit privileges, you need to set up your own copy of the repository.
 You do this in two steps:

-1. [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the repository from the _project_ GitHub account to _your_ GitHub account.
+1. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the repository from the _project_ GitHub account to _your_ GitHub account.
-2. [clone](https://git-scm.com/docs/git-clone) your repository to your local machine.
+2. [Clone](https://git-scm.com/docs/git-clone) your repository to your local machine.

 ## Fork

 Forking a repository makes a copy.
 This allows you to experiment with changes without affecting the original project.

 Forking happens in the cloud.
-You do it in a browser.
+You do it from a browser.
 Each of the Git repository cloud hosting services have their own way to do this:

 * GitHub `fork` [documentation](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)
 * GitLab `fork` [documentation](https://docs.gitlab.com/ee/user/project/working_with_projects.html#fork-a-project)